-Definition of sequential compactness and proof of basic properties of compact sets.
-Preservation of compactness under continuous maps, equivalence of continuity and uniform continuity for functions on a compact set.
+Definition of sequential compactness and proof of basic properties of sequentially compact sets.
+Preservation of sequential compactness under continuous maps, equivalence of continuity and uniform continuity for functions on a sequentially compact set.
 Equivalence of sequential compactness with being complete and totally bounded.
-The Arzela-Ascoli theorem (proof non-examinable).
 Open cover definition of compactness.
-Heine-Borel (for the interval only) and proof that compactness implies sequential compactness (statement of the converse only).
+Statement of Heine-Borel for \mathbf{R}^n and proof that compactness implies sequential compactness (statement of the converse only).
 [2.5]